MicrosoftDocs/biztalk-docs/his/core/configuring-invokable-tps1.md

 manager: "anneta"
 ---
 # Configuring Invokable TPs
-The following topics discuss how to configure invokable transaction programs (TPs) for Microsoft [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)] clients.
+The following topics discuss how to configure invokable transaction programs (TPs) for Microsoft Host Integration Server clients.

  This section contains: